qensus-labs/venafi-vcert-gitlab-integration/README.md

 ## Usage overview

-You must already have access to either Venafi TLS Protect (part of the Venafi Trust Protection Platform™), or Venafi DevOpsACCELERATE (part of Venafi Cloud).
+You must already have access to either Venafi TLS Protect (part of the Venafi Trust Protection Platform™) or Venafi as a Service.
 This Gitlab integration product requires you to specify the connection address and authentication details.

 You use this Gitlab integration product by defining, inside your Gitlab CI YAML, jobs call operations provided by this Gitlab integration product.